janzalman/janzalman.github.io/_pages/about.md

 ---
-permalink:
 title: ""
+permalink: /about/
 author_profile: true
 redirect_from:
-  - about
+  - /about
-  - about.html
+  - /about.html
 ---

 I am a PhD candidate at the [Institute of Economic Studies, Charles University](https://ies.fsv.cuni.cz/en), a PhD Researcher with the [CORPTAX group](https://centreforpublicfinance.eu/), and a Research Fellow at [Skatteforsk](https://www.nmbu.no/en/research/skatteforsk-tax-center).